karanb192/awesome-claude-skills/CONTRIBUTING.md

 Before submitting, verify:

-- [ ] Skill has been tested and works with Claude Code
+- [ ] Skill has been tested and works with Claude
 - [ ] README.md entry alphabetically sorted within category (by skill name)
 - [ ] All links are valid and working (test them!)
 - [ ] Description is clear, concise, and under 150 characters